br3ndonland/udacity-fsnd/3-back-end/rdb-sql.md

 #### Intro

-When code gets too complex, developers look for ways to *refactor- it into smaller functions.
+When code gets too complex, developers look for ways to *refactor* it into smaller functions.

 **Views** are `SELECT` queries stored in the database for use like tables.
 Rows can be updated or deleted from some views but not others.